 Featuring Ivonne Acero, Lenka Clayton, Catherine Colangelo, Karina Etcheverry Roberto, Casey Arguelles Gregory, Las Hermanas Iglesias (a project-based collaboration of Lisa and Janelle Iglesias), Courtney Kessel, Hillerbrand + Magsamen, and Barry Stone

-Born and raised in Bogotá, Colombia, Ivonne Acero is an artist based in Dallas.
-As a visual artist, Acero’s work addresses personal family narrative through sculpture, while experimenting with diverse and uncommon materials.
+Born and raised in Bogotá, Colombia, Ivonne Acero is currently based in Dallas, TX.
+As a visual artist, Acero’s work addresses personal family narrative and experiments with diverse and uncommon materials.
 Drawing inspiration from her family’s history in the textile business, Acero’s sculptures portray relationships through garments, offering new depictions of the body.

 Lenka Clayton‘s interdisciplinary work considers, exaggerates, and alters the accepted rules of everyday life, extending the familiar into the realms of the poetic and absurd.
 Home Bodies features work created while participating in the world’s first Artist-in-Residence-in-Motherhood, a project in which she founded a fully-funded artist residency that took place inside her own home and life as a mother of two young children.

-Creating intricate patterns on paper with gouache, Catherine Colangelo primarily focuses on her artistic practice in the evenings after the constant juggling and stresses of the day job, parenting, and running a household are over.
+Creating intricate patterns on paper with gouache, Catherine Colangelo primarily focuses on her artistic practice in the evenings after juggling a day job, parenting, and running a household are over.
 In this body of work, she created a series of painted shields, which function as talismans.
 As a parent of a teenager, she is interested in the “everyday sorcery” that being a mother involves and how her role as his protector has changed over time.

-Born in Mar del Plata, Argentina, photographer Karina Etcheverry Roberto has studied architecture, ceramics, and photography.
-Home Bodies will include selections from Roberto’s Lobster Age, a series of 50 photographs, which document her daughter’s shift from childhood to adulthood
+Born in Mar del Plata, Argentina, photographer Karina Etcheverry Roberto studied architecture, ceramics, and photography.
+Home Bodies includes a selection from Roberto’s Lobster Age, a series of photographs documenting her daughters’ shift from childhood to adolescence.

 Houston-based Casey Arguelles Gregory’s featured painting combine text with depictions of precious jewels, metaphors for societal views of women after motherhood.
-A painter, writer and educator, she holds an MFA from the University of Texas at San Antonio, and has exhibited widely throughout the region including solo and group shows.
-Gregory blogs about looking at art with her two-year-old daughter at www.artstrollertx.com, and is a regular contributor to Arts + Culture Magazine.
+A painter, writer, and educator, Arguelles Gregory holds an MFA from the University of Texas at San Antonio and has exhibited widely throughout the region including solo and group shows.
+She is a regular contributor to Arts + Culture Magazine.

 Barry Stone’s work balances the extraordinary and mundane on a moment of everyday poetry.
-He describes DAILY, IN A NIMBLE SEA, his monograph recently published by Silas Finch, as “representing a fantasy of fatherhood, endless horizons, and malleable realties. ” Stone was born in Lubbock, Texas, and earned a BA in Biology and an MFA in Studio Art in Photography from the University of Texas at Austin.
+He describes DAILY, IN A NIMBLE SEA, his monograph recently published by Silas Finch, as “representing a fantasy of fatherhood, endless horizons, and malleable realties. ” Stone was born in Lubbock, Texas, and earned an MFA in Photography from the, University of Texas at Austin (2001).
 His work is represented by Klaus von Nichtssagend Gallery in New York and Art Palace in Houston and is the founding member of the artist collective, Lakes Were Rivers.
-Currently, an Associate Professor and the Coordinator of the Photography Program in the School of Art and Design at Texas State University.
+He is an Associate Professor and the Coordinator of the Photography Program in the School of Art and Design at Texas State University.
 His work has been nationally and internationally exhibited most recently at Gaa Gallery Projects in Cologne Germany, The Lianzhou Photography Festival in China, and with the Center for Art and Media (ZKM), Karlsruhe, Germany.
 His photographs have been acquired by many collections including the Cleveland Clinic, Fidelity Mutual Corporation, and the Museum of Fine Arts Houston.